RabbitMQ Service Bus Explained

 Connections

-The connections column tells about the connections being taking place when messages are published within and consumed from the RabbitMQ service bus.
+The connections column tells about the connections taking place when messages are published within and consumed from the RabbitMQ service bus.

 Channels

-The channels section shows information about the channel being used to publish and subscribe messages within a RabbitMQ service bus.
-It contains details about the user and transfer rate at which the messages are being transferred.
+The channels section shows information about the channel being used to publish and subscribe to messages within a RabbitMQ service bus.
+It contains details about the user and the transfer rate at which the messages are being transferred.

 Exchanges

 Exchange helps in routing messages to different queues.
-There are different kinds of exchanges such as direct, fan out, topics and headers exchange.
+There are different kinds of exchanges such as direct, fan out, topics, and headers exchange.

 Direct exchange uses a key to go to the valid queue.
 Fanout sends messages to different instances of the queue.